Wanna know what Brazilian drinks you should try on your next trip? Look no further! Here are my favorite drinks of Brazil.

 While it is obviously sweet, this juice is served cold, offering a pleasant freshness for the summer days.

 In São Paulo, we usually buy it fresh in street markets.
-Oh, and the best part about it is that it tastes like heaven when accompanied by pastel, a crunchy Brazilian snack with filling.
+Oh, and the best part about it is that it tastes like heaven when accompanied by pastel, crunchy Brazilian street food with filling.

 It’s not uncommon to find vendors selling both, as this is a very traditional combination.